narimantos/casperlabs_docs/casper_rust_node_setup.md

 - Note: You should probably use a service account for this step

-- I use the user account that I log in with to start the service to avoid permissions issues.
+- I used root for initial config: TODO update how to do with service account
 - Paste the following and edit the user/group
 ```
 [Unit]